 Bilmes served as Assistant Secretary and Chief Financial Officer of the U.S. Department of Commerce under President Clinton.
-She is currently serving a 4-year term as the United States member of the United Nations Committee of Experts on Public Administration, appointed by the UN Secretary General.
-Previously she served for 8 years as a Presidential appointee on the US Department of Interior National Park System Advisory Board and the US Department of Labor Veterans Employment Advisory Board.
-She serves on the Board of Directors of the Institute for Veterans and Military Families at Syracuse University and Economists for Peace and Security, well as on several private and non-profit boards of directors.
-She was a member of the prestigious "Second Century" Commission on the future of the US National Parks.
+She is currently serving a second four-year term as the sole United States member of the United Nations Committee of Experts on Public Administration, appointed by the UN Secretary General.
+Previously she served for eight years as a Presidential appointee on the U.S. Department of Interior National Park System Advisory Board and the U.S. Department of Labor Veterans Employment Advisory Board.
+She serves on the board of directors of the Institute for Veterans and Military Families at Syracuse University and Economists for Peace and Security, as well as on several private and non-profit boards of directors.
+She was a member of the prestigious "Second Century" Commission on the future of the U.S. National Parks.

-Professor Bilmes wrote a 3-part three-part Harvard case study of the Walter Reed National Military Medical Center and produced a documentary film on the care of amputees at Walter Reed which won a Palm D'Or at the Chagrin documentary film festival.
+Professor Bilmes wrote a three-part Harvard case study of the Walter Reed National Military Medical Center and produced a documentary film on the care of amputees at Walter Reed which won a Palm D'Or at the Chagrin documentary film festival.
 She is the recipient of many awards and honors, including the 2008 “Speaking Truth to Power” Award by the American Friends Service Committee.
 She has been featured in numerous films and documentaries, including Charles Ferguson’s academy-award nominated film “No End in Sight.”